Tips for Taps Blog

 - Stomach cramps or pain

 Test Your Water for Cryptosporidium

-Similar to giardia, the large water volume required makes Cryptosporidium testing expensive and is only recommended if you have specific reasons to be concerned about crypto contamination.
+Similar to Giardia, the large water volume required makes Cryptosporidium testing expensive and is only recommended if you have specific reasons to be concerned about crypto or giardia contamination.

 A Final Word On Microbes in Drinking Water